vatsjijj/Udin/index.md

 Linux binaries are built and tested on Fedora 36, and Windows binaries are built and tested on Windows 10.

+## Fun Stuff
+The longest lived series of Udin were 0.1.x and 0.4.x, both going up to 0.1.5 and 0.4.5.
+Just a little fun fact.

+The longest lived bug in Udin was a compilation/scan bug, where nothing would work if you weren't in the same directory as your sources.
+Started in 0.1.0 and finally ended in 0.6.0.
+That's 23 releases until it was fixed.

 ## Code Samples
 Hello World:
 ```kotlin